Valuation Guide

 Three structural factors compress the ratio below the preferred price:

-The discount for lack of marketability is one of the most influential inputs in any 409A valuation, and at seed stage it typically ranges from 25% to 35%.
+Seed-stage DLOM typically ranges from 25% to 35%, making it one of the most influential inputs in the valuation — the exact figure depends on the model used, the volatility assumption, and expected time to liquidity.
 The exact figure depends on the model the appraiser uses, the volatility assumption, and the expected holding period.

 The Finnerty 2012 average-strike model has become the de facto standard for seed-stage and early-stage 409A engagements because it produces stable, defensible results across a wide range of inputs.
 For a deeper look at how this model works and how to interpret DLOM results, see our guide to the Finnerty DLOM model in 409A valuations.